gene-git/ssl-mgr/README.rst

 .. [#tlsa-1] DANE can use either public key or the cert.
 Cert does change when it's reneweed even if the public key is unchanged.
 I believe pretty much everyone uses the public key not the cert in TLSA reords.

+Note that each MX for the mail domain will have a TLSA record as required by the standard.

 Acme Challenge
 --------------